RuiCunhaM/template-amc-informatics-exam/README.md

 ### Code blocks

-Following AMC instructions, to display large code blocks in your code you should use the environment `myverbbox` from the `verbatimbox` package.
+Following AMC instructions, to display large code blocks in your exam you should use the environment `myverbbox` from the `verbatimbox` package.

 ```latex
 % Define your code block anywhere before the examcopy, e.g.: